 The EPP also engaged in a curriculum audit in 2017-2018 and aligned every professional education course to InTASC (2011) sub standards and SPA sub standards.
 This ensures all students receive instruction (including remediation and enrichment) on the standards by which they will be assessed.
 All rubrics for all program and course artifacts were also updated to align to the standards.
 Students are both formatively and summatively assessed on these standards throughout the program.
 The EPP is also in the process of validity and reliability testing with all EPP faculty and key assessments.
-The courses were introduced in the Fall of 2019, and the EPP collected data on student mastery of course objectives (InTASC standards).
-The EPP continues to look at ways to make the data collection and analysis process more efficient and effective.
+The courses were introduced in the Fall of 2019, and the EPP regularly collects data on student mastery of course objectives (InTASC standards).
+The EPP conducted reliability and validity testing of the key assessment rubrics in Spring of 2024.
+Results of that analysis revealed that the rubrics are valid and EPP faculty is reliable in assessment.